Nature’s Healers: Wild Medicinal Herbs

-Itinerary (subject to change): Class will begin at Field Camp at 7 a.m., with a brief introduction to the course and to one another.
+Itinerary: (subject to change due to trail closures and weather) Class will begin at Field Camp at 7 a.m., with a brief introduction to the course and to one another.
 We will discuss plant identification, wild crafting ethics, the laws governing wild crafting, and talk about some of the best herbal reference books.
 After a brief break, we will spend the day exploring the West Glacier – Apgar area, identifying and discussing plants in these ecosystems.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Food: Please bring a trail lunch, plenty of water and snacks for the day.

 Park Entrance Fees: Participants are responsible for purchasing their park entry passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280.